A full-featured scientific calculator with trig, logarithmic, and statistical functions. Type directly or use the buttons. Supports keyboard input.

 Source: Hacker News

-This scientific calculator tool was built after analyzing search patterns, user requirements, and existing solutions.
+This scientific calculator tool was after analyzing search patterns, user requirements, and existing solutions.
 We tested across Chrome, Firefox, Safari, and Edge.
 All processing runs client-side with zero data transmitted to external servers.
 Last reviewed March 19, 2026.

 | Browser | Desktop | Mobile |